Goals vs. Dreams: How to Set Goals for Agility and Other Canine Sports

 All of these mini-goals will add up to help your team's Q rate improve, which in the end will help your team reach the dream of making Nationals.
 Every team will need specific goals to reach their dreams based on the individual team's strengths and weaknesses.

-Be Realistic When Goal Setting
+Be Realistic When Setting Goals

 Do be realistic when setting goals.
 If you aren't fully capable of executing timely cues for rear crosses in practice, don't set that as a goal for yourself at a trial.
 You will be setting yourself up for failure, which then will erode your confidence.
 Give yourself goals that are reachable, yet will stretch your envelope of comfort just a bit.